Global Gauge Symmetry Breaking in the Abelian Higgs Mechanism: The Gauss Law Constraint in Electromagnetism

 This was certainly to be expected, since we removed precisely the part of the gauge field that is symplectically orthogonal to the part of the electric field that satisfies the constraint (the Gauss law).
 In other words, we removed the part of the gauge field forming a null direction of the symplectic form on the constraint surface, i.e.~the \textit{pure gauge} part in the sense of the constrained Hamiltonian formalism.

-In summary: the Coulomb gauge rolls out of the Hamiltonian formalism as the condition that singles out the gauge-invariant, transverse component of the gauge field.
+In summary, we see that the Coulomb gauge is singled out by two ingredients.
+First, a foliation of spacetime into spatial slices (here the $3+1$ split $\Sigma \times \mathbb{R}$) is required in order to define the canonical pair $(\mathbf{A}, \mathbf{E})$ on a Cauchy surface and to make sense of the Gauss law as a constraint at a fixed time.
+Second, given this foliation, the Coulomb gauge is the unique gauge condition that arises from decomposing the symplectic form $\Omega$ into two canonical pairs: a radiative pair $(A^T_i, E^i_T)$, whose dynamics is governed by the propagating degrees of freedom, and a Coulombic pair $(A^L_i, E^i_L)$, where the longitudinal electric field $E^i_L = \partial^i \epsilon$ is determined instantaneously by the charge distribution via $\nabla \cdot \mathbf{E} = \rho$.
+The condition $\partial^i A^T_i = 0$ arises from requiring these two pairs to be symplectically orthogonal with respect to $\Omega$.

 However, it follows from Eq. \eqref{radiativeprojection} that the Coulomb gauge is non-local, since one needs to integrate $\textbf{A}$ together with the Green's function $-\frac{1}{4\pi r}$ over all of $\Sigma$ to obtain $A_i^T$.
 This non-locality might be perceived as a weakness, as compared to \textit{unitary gauge}, which is traditionally used by physicists \autocite{Weinberg:1973ew} and argued for in \autocite{wallaceGaugeInvarianceGauge2024}.
 However, unitary gauge can only be constructed on the assumption that the Higgs field vanishes nowhere (the same holds for the dressing field considered in Section \ref{DFM}, which is analogous to unitary gauge).
 Thus it can only be used to describe symmetry-broken field configurations (and even then it can only describe small fluctuations of the Higgs field), as recognized in \autocite{wallaceGaugeInvarianceGauge2024}.
 Coulomb gauge, on the other hand, can be used for both unbroken and broken field configurations, which makes it suitable for studying symmetry \textit{breaking}.
 In fact, as we will see in Section \ref{higgsqft}, Coulomb gauge is the only appropriate gauge for studying SSB in the Abelian Higgs model in QFT.